 Mobile processor unveilings tend to focus on speed bumps and little else.
-And while the Snapdragon 865 unveiled at Qualcomm's annual tech summit will certainly improve upon the performance of its predecessor, the new chipset's real benefits will impact the best phones way beyond just sheer speed.
+And while the Snapdragon 865 unveiled at Qualcomm's annual tech summit in December will certainly improve upon the performance of its predecessor, the new chipset's real benefits will impact the best phones way beyond just sheer speed.

 For starters, there's 5G connectivity, as the Snapdragon 865 works with an X55 5G modem to support the faster speeds of 5G networks as they're built out by network operators.
 But Qualcomm is also promising improvements for mobile photography, artificial intelligence and gaming that will be powered by the Snapdragon 855.

 We're about to see these improvements out in the wild, as the first Android phones featuring the Snapdragon 865 are about to arrive.
 That would be the Galaxy S20, the Galaxy S20 Plus and the Galaxy S20 Ultra, unveiled by Samsung in February and arriving in stores on March 6.
 All three phones feature the Snapdragon 865 and 5G compatibility.

 The S20 will be the first phones in the U.S. to have the Snapdragon 865 chip, but more devices are on the way.
 Xiaomi, Oppo and Motorola have committed to using the chip as well.

 Here's what you can expect from a Snapdragon 865-powered phone.